isaacs/path-scurry/README.md

 changes to the filesystem may not be reflected in the results of repeated PathScurry operations.

 For resolving string paths, `PathScurry` ranges from 5-50 times faster than `path.resolve` on repeated resolutions, but around 100 to 1000 times _slower_ on the first resolution.
-If your program is spending a lot of time resolving the _same_ paths repeatedly, then this can be beneficial.
-But `path.resolve` is pretty fast, and improving performance frlm 4M operations per second to 40M operations per second is not going to move the needle.
+If your program is spending a lot of time resolving the _same_ paths repeatedly (like, thousands or millions of times), then this can be beneficial.
+But both implementations are pretty fast, and improving speeding up an infrequent operation from 4µs to 400ns is not going to move the needle on your app's performance.

-For walking file system paths, again a lot depends on how often a given PathScurry object will be used, but also the walk method used.
+For walking file system directory trees, a lot depends on how often a given PathScurry object will be used, and also on the walk method used.

 With default settings on a folder tree of 100,000 items, consisting of around a 10-to-1 ratio of normal files to directories, PathScurry performs comparably to [@nodelib/fs.walk](http://npm.im/@nodelib/fs.walk), which is the fastest and most reliable file system walker I could find.
+As far as I can tell, it's almost impossible to go much faster in a Node.js program, just based on how fast you can push syscalls out to the fs thread pool.

 On my machine, that is about 1000-1200 completed walks per second for async or stream walks, and around 500-600 walks per second synchronously.

 In the warm cache state, PathScurry's performance increases